-Following up on my post about my recent experience with metrics and processes being distorted (and my less-than-perfect Lean coaching efforts), I was thinking back to some first-hand experience I had when I started my career at a GM engine plant, circa 1995.
+Following up on my post about my recent experience with metrics and processes being distorted (and my less-than-perfect Lean coaching efforts), I was thinking back to some first-hand experience I had when I started my career at the GM Livonia Engine Plant, circa 1995.
 It’s the most blatant example of someone intentionally distorting data that I’ve ever seen… but it’s totally understandable.
 I blame the senior leaders, not the front-line supervisor in this case.

 Our engine block line was designed at a throughput goal of 92 blocks per hour.
 We could machine 92 blocks in an hour if everything ran perfectly, but it was rare and extremely unlikely to ever happen… running at that 100% pace for an entire hour.